Mykrobe-tools/mykrobe-atlas/docs/desktop-release.md

 ## Release a new version

+1. Update the version in `package.json` to match the draft release - e.g. if the GitHub release tag is `v1.0.7` then change the version in `package.json` to `1.0.7`

-1. Run a complete test
+2. Run a complete test

    ```
    $ yarn test
    ```

-2. If the tests pass, publish a draft release for all configured platforms.
+3. If the tests pass, publish a draft release for all configured platforms.

    ```
    $ yarn desktop-package --all
    $ yarn desktop-dist --all --publish
    ```

-   > If you see an error similar to `skipped publishing file=<file> reason=existing type not compatible with publishing type tag=<tag> version=<tag> existingType=release publishingType=draft`, check that the GitHub release you are publishing too is in 'draft' mode and not 'published'
+   > If you see an error similar to `skipped publishing file=<file> reason=existing type not compatible with publishing type tag=<tag> version=<tag> existingType=release publishingType=draft`, check that the you updated the version in `package.json` and that the GitHub release you are publishing too is in 'draft' mode and not 'published'

-3. Publish the release using GitHub - make sure that 'This is a pre-release' is unchecked or this release will be overlooked by the auto-updater.
+4. Publish the release using GitHub - make sure that 'This is a pre-release' is unchecked or this release will be overlooked by the auto-updater.

 ## See next